Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Real and Virtual Environments

-where $\bm{g}_1$ is the time-varying vector that gathers the aerodynamic forces and $\bm{g}_2$ gathers the remaining terms.
+where $\bm{g}_1$ gathers the time-varying aerodynamic contributions and $\bm{g}_2$ contains the remaining inertial and gravitational terms.

-Forces are estimated based on the quasi-steady aerodynamic model \cite{Lee2016} that decomposes the total force into four independent contributions.
-Only one component is retained in this work as it outweighs the other three when the wing kinematics is smooth (equations \eqref{eq_phi} and \eqref{eq_alpha}).
-This contribution captures the influence of the leading-edge vortex (LEV) that stably attaches on the leeward side of the wing when the wing flaps at high angles of attack \cite{Eldredge2019}.
-Leveraging the blade element method, the lift $L(t)$ and the drag $D(t)$ are formulated as:
+The aerodynamic loads are estimated using the quasi-steady model of \cite{Lee2016}, in which the total force is decomposed into four contributions.
+In the present work, only the dominant component is retained, as it largely outweighs the others for the smooth wing kinematics considered here (equations~\eqref{eq_phi}--\eqref{eq_alpha}) \citep{Lee2016}.
+This contribution captures the effect of the leading-edge vortex (LEV), which remains attached to the leeward side of the wing at high angles of attack \citep{Eldredge2019}.

-where $\rho$ is the density and where $L_w(t)$ is perpendicular to $D_w(t)$ which is aligned with the relative velocity between the drone and the air $\bm{U}_w$.
-The latter sums up the flapping velocity of the wing and the pitching and the translational motion of the body.
-It is expressed in the wing frame $(xyz)^w$ as:

-where $\bm{R}$ defines a rotation matrix for which the subscript indicates the axis of rotation belonging to the frame referenced by the superscript.
-The complete set of rotation matrices are provided in \cite{Schena2023,Cai2021}.
-In equation \eqref{eq_lift}, $C_{L,w}$ and $C_{D,w}$ model the LEV dependency on the effective angle of attack $\alpha_e = \cos^{-1}(U_{w,z}$/$||\bm{U_w}||_2)$ defined as the angle between the chord direction $z^w$ (Figure \ref{fig_drone2}) and the velocity of the wing $\bm{U_w}$:

-where $a,b,c$ are empirical constants calibrated with CFD simulations \cite{Lee2016}.
-The lift and drag are finally transformed in the body frame to complete equation \eqref{eq_instSystem}: